jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

 **From Johann Georg Palitzsch, Dresden**
 **To Royal Prussian Academy of Sciences, Berlin**
+**25 December 1758**

 The comet has returned, exactly as Halley predicted.

-I observed it on Christmas night through my telescope.
+I observed it tonight, Christmas night, through my telescope.
 The orbital path matches the calculations made 53 years ago.

 The mathematics was right.